jina-ai/jina/docs/tutorials/deploy-model.md

 ## Understand: Executors and Deployments

-- All data that goes in and out of Jina is in the form of a DocumentArray from the DocArray package.
+- All data that goes in and out of Jina is in the form of a [DocumentArray](https://docarray.jina.ai/fundamentals/documentarray/) from the [DocArray](https://docarray.org) package.
-- An Executor is a self-contained gRPC microservice that performs a task on a DocumentArray.
+- An {ref}`Executor <executor-cookbook>` is a self-contained gRPC microservice that performs a task on a DocumentArray.
 This could be very simple (like merely capitalizing the entire text of a Document) or a lot more complex (like generating vector embeddings for a given piece of content).
-- A Deployment lets you serve your Executor, scale it up with replicas, and allow users to send and receive requests.
+- A [Deployment]() lets you serve your Executor, scale it up with replicas, and allow users to send and receive requests.

 When you build a model or service in Jina, it's always in the form of an Executor.
 An Executor is a Python class that transforms and processes Documents, and can go way beyond image generation, for example, encoding text/images into vectors, OCR, extracting tables from PDFs, or lots more.